bio-miga/miga/manual/part2/types.md

 **Symbol**: `popgenome`.

 A population genome (including metagenomic bins).
-This is the type of datasets that include sequences from different strains of the same species, such as metagenomic bins or metagenomes of highly enriched (but not pure) cultures.
+This is the type of dataset that includes sequences from different strains of the same species, such as metagenomic bins or metagenomes of highly enriched (but not pure) cultures.

 ### Metagenome